Unifying incidence and prevalence under a time-varying general branching process: Model and theoretical results

 \begin{rem}[\textbf{Epidemiological interpretation of $L^\tau$ and $k$}] In the Bellman--Harris process of Example \ref{exm:BH1}, $L^\tau$ is directly interpreted as the generation interval \cite{Svensson2007-wa}, that is, the time taken for the secondary cases to be infected by a primary case.
-In the Bellman--Harris process all infections happen at the same time --- for example in Figure \ref{fig:Figure0} we have $\xi(\tau + L^\tau)=3$, after $L^\tau$ time units has elapsed since the primary case was infected at time $\tau$.
-In contrast, the inhomogenous Poisson process model of Example \ref{exm:Poisson} (and also the L\'evy and Cox process models of Example \ref{exm:Levy-Cox}), $L^\tau$ corresponds to how long an individual remains infected (the duration of infection).
-During this period, an individual can infect others with rate that depends on $\rho(\cdot)$, which describes calendar-time variation of overall infectiousness in the population, and on $k(\cdot)$, which describes how the infectiousness of each infected individual varies over the course of their infection.
-The individual's infectiousness profile $k(\cdot)$ can be set as constant, i.e., variation in the individual's infectiousness is only due to calendar-time variation in overall infectiousness. \end{rem}
+In the Bellman--Harris process all infections happen at the same time --- for example in Figure \ref{fig:Figure0} we have $\xi(\tau + L^\tau)=3$, after $L^\tau$ time units has elapsed since the index case was infected at time $\tau$.
+In contrast, in the inhomogenous Poisson process model of Example \ref{exm:Poisson} (and also the L\'evy and Cox process models of Example \ref{exm:Levy-Cox}), $L^\tau$ corresponds to how long an individual remains infected (the duration of infection).
+During this period, an individual can infect others with rate that depends on $\rho(\cdot)$, which describes the calendar-time variation of overall infectiousness in the population, and on $k(\cdot)$, which in turn describes how the infectiousness of each infected individual varies over the course of their infection.
+The individual's infectiousness profile $k(\cdot)$ can be set as constant, i.e., variation in the individual's infectiousness is only due to calendar-time variation in overall infectiousness.
+If $k(\cdot)$ is specified to vary significantly, by contrast, then it is advisable to ensure that infections are most likely to end when infectiousness is low.
+Concretely, this means that $k(\cdot)$ should then be paired with $L^\tau$ such that the bulk of its distribution coincides with low values of $k(\cdot)$, as in the empirical application in Section \ref{ssec:Empirical} below. \end{rem}

-The random characteristic is used merely as a book-keeping device, to keep track of whether an individual has been infected in the past, and is infected at the moment, respectively.
+The random characteristic is used merely as a book-keeping device, to keep track of an individual's infection status in two ways --- whether they have been infected in the past or, alternatively, whether they are infected at the moment.
 It is fundamental to obtaining a unified derivation of both cumulative incidence and prevalence in what follows. \begin{exm}[\textbf{Cumulative incidence and prevalence}] The random characteristic (in fact non-random!)

-determines whether the individual has been infected by time $u+\tau$, and is therefore used to derive cumulative incidence.
+determines whether the individual has been infected by time $u+\tau$ and is therefore used to derive cumulative incidence.
 The random characteristic

-determines whether the individual remains infected at time $u+\tau$, is used to derive prevalence. \end{exm}
+determines whether the individual remains infected at time $u+\tau$ and is used to derive prevalence. \end{exm}